Products and Food that Contain Propylene Glycol (PG)?

-If you are new to the idea of vaping or considering becoming a digital cig user, you may be unfamiliar with the term “propylene glycol” (better known as PG to vapers).
+If you are new to the vaping world, you may be unfamiliar with the term “propylene glycol” (better known as PG to vapers).
 PG is one of four ingredients in digital cigarette e-juice, along with water, flavorings and nicotine.
 This ingredient plays an important part of intensifying your tasty vaping experience and is responsible for what we call the throat hit.

-However, PG is not exclusively used in digital cigs.
-In fact, you may be surprised to learn just how many other common products contain some form of PG.
+However, PG is not exclusively used in vapes.
+In fact, you may be surprised to learn just how many other common products and foods contain propylene glycol.

 As Natural News states: “Propylene Glycol is a form of mineral oil, an alcohol produced by fermentation of yeast and carbohydrates.
 This gives it the designation of carbohydrate when used in foods.”

 PG comes in a variety of strengths (or “grades”), which is how so many different types of products can use it.
 For instance, there is an industrial-grade PG that you can find in some engine coolants, while lesser grade PG can be found in everything from your favorite snack to your digital cig.

 Industrial-grade PG can be found in antifreeze, paints, enamel, varnishes, airplane de-icers, polyurethane cushions and is often used as a solvent.
 PG was added to antifreeze to replace ethylene glycol years ago when people realized dogs were being poisoned from licking up puddles of antifreeze that contained ethylene glycol.

 Vaping critics especially like to point out this usage of PG, regardless of the fact that these solvents use a much stronger grade than what is used in digital cigs and other commercial applications.